 The European Parliament today called on the European Commission to consider breaking up Google to allow for competition in the web search market within Europe (and well, beyond).
 91.6 % of Europe’s searches are done through Google.

-I have noted over the last two weeks that technology news media have attributed Google’s success to “Europeans loving Google”.
-I have not really see anyone offer an explanation on why Google has become so popular; I will now offering my own theory instead.
+I’ve noted over the last two weeks that technology news media have attributed Google’s success to “Europeans loving Google”.
+I haven’t seem anyone try to explain why Google has become so popular.
+So I thought I’d offer my own theory with you guys.

 The European Union has 23 official languages.
 Across Europe, there are more than 60 living languages.
 By necessity and from a strong focus on language education, Europeans are multilingual.
-“Just over half of Europeans (54 %) are able to hold a conversation in at least one additional language, a quarter (25 %) are able to speak at least two additional languages, and one in ten (10 %) are conversant in at least three.”
+“Just over half of Europeans (54 %) can hold a conversation in at least one additional language, a quarter (25 %) can speak at least two additional languages, and one in ten (10 %) are conversant in at least three.”

 I believe the secret to Google’s enormous market share in Europe comes from their technology’s better understanding of a multitude of languages.
 This post will focus on the problem from a Norwegian’s perspective, but I do believe these experiences are representative of many other regions and language families.

 Searching for “tøy” in Bing.com’s Norwegian language cousin Bing.no; will return results for the Taiwanese actress Jarinporn “Toey” Joonkiat instead of shopping options and information for the Norwegian word for clothing.
 Google and Yandex doesn’t make this cultural mistake.
 The advertisements shown alongside the results in Bing does, however, include results related to clothes.
 I’m not sure exactly what this says about Bing’s priorities when it comes to operating a search engine for the Norwegian market.